Skip to content

 In a battle of undefeated super bantamweights, Iskander Kharsan defeated Isidro Ochoa via TKO in the fifth round.

-The pair kicked off the event coverage on ESPN+ to a largely empty arena.
+The pair kicked off the event coverage on ESPN+ in a largely empty arena.

 At lightweight, Gabriel Flores Jr. took every round of six against Miguel Aispuro to improve to 15-0.